strongloop-community/vagrant-strongnode/README.md

 ###Vagrant subcommands

-If you followed the instructions above you have already been introduced to the  ```Vagrant Up```, and ```Vagrant ssh``` Vagrant sub commands.
-Vagrant commands need to be run from within the Vagrant folder, often this is the same folder the Vagrantfile resides in.
+If you followed the instructions above you have already been introduced to the  ```Vagrant Up```, and ```Vagrant ssh``` Vagrant sub commands. vagrant commands need to be run from within the Vagrant folder, often this is the same folder the Vagrantfile resides in.
 A full list of commands can be found at [docs.vagrantup.com](http://docs.vagrantup.com/v2/cli/index.html)

 ####Vagrant basics
-- `Vagrant up` : creates and configures a machines according to the Vagrantfile
+- `vagrant up` : creates and configures a machines according to the Vagrantfile
-- `Vagrant ssh` : SSH into a running Vagrant machine and give you access to a shell
+- `vagrant ssh` : SSH into a running Vagrant machine and give you access to a shell
-- `Vagrant suspend` :  suspends the machine Vagrant is managing
+- `vagrant suspend` :  suspends the machine Vagrant is managing
-- `Vagrant resume` : resumes a suspended Vagrant machine
+- `vagrant resume` : resumes a suspended Vagrant machine
-- `Vagrant destroy` : stops the running machine and destroys all resources that were created
+- `vagrant destroy` : stops the running machine and destroys all resources that were created

 Additionally the VBOXManage command ```VBoxManage list runningvms``` is handy for listing current Vagrant Boxes.
 This is useful when your jumping from machine to machine and cannot remember the state of your last Vagrant Box.

 ###'Vagrant up' for an on demand strong loop mobile backend

-After you have your Vagrant instance up via the `vagrant up` command You can immediately start to use the machine.
+After you have your Vagrant Box instance up via the `vagrant up` command You can immediately start to use the machine.

 The [vagrant-strongnode](https://github.com/strongloop-community/vagrant-strongnode) Vagrantfile pre-configures a private network at [http://33.33.33.10/](http://33.33.33.10/) so you only need to open a local browser to access server.